edhyah/Pandamonium/readme.txt

 Credits
 Thanks Iris, Professor Kosbie and all the other CA’s at office hours in helping me make this wonderful game.

+Further Ideas
+- Use computer graphics (instead of handdrawn pictures)
+- Adapt this game onto mobile versions (Android, iOS) with tilting that would prompt the character to move